koterpillar/multiblog/README.md

 Attributes can be specified by either:

 * Including an attribute pair in the [YAML metadata block][yaml-metadata].
+* For languages: ending a file or a directory name in `-la`, for example, `-en` for English.
-* Only for dates: including in the file or directory name, for example, `content/2015-01-03-myarticle.md`.
+* For dates: including in the file or directory name, for example, `content/2015-01-03-myarticle.md`.
+* For slugs: if not explicitly specified in YAML metadata, the file name (or a directory name, starting from the most specific) is taken to be a slug, after taking out the parts of it parsed as a date or language.

 Some elements of the blog other than content itself must also be translated.
 The translations use the file `content/strings.yaml` which must contain hashes